gvwilson/sdxjs/virtual-machine/index.md

 We could figure out numerical op codes by hand, and in fact that's what [the first programmers][eniac-programmers] did.
 However,
-it is much easier to turn a very simple language into those numbers using an <span g="assembler">assembler</span>, which is just a small compiler for a language that very closely represents actual machine instructions.
+it is much easier to use an <span g="assembler">assembler</span>, which is just a small compiler for a language that very closely represents actual machine instructions.

+Each command in our assembly languages matches an instruction in the VM.
-Here's a program in assembly language to print the value stored in R1 and then halt:
+Here's an assembly language program to print the value stored in R1 and then halt:

 {% include file file='print-r1.as' %}

 {: .continue}
-and this is its numeric representation:
+Its numeric representation is:

 {% include file file='print-r1.mx' %}

+One thing the assembly language has that the instruction set doesn't is <span g="label_address">address labels</span>
+The label `loop` doesn't take up any space;
+insead,
+it tells the assembler to give the address of the next instruction a name so that we can refer to that address as `@loop` in jump instructions.
+For example,
-This program prints the numbers from 0 to 2
+this program prints the numbers from 0 to 2
 (<span f="virtual-machine-count-up"></span>):

 {% include multi pat='count-up.*' fill='as mx' %}

 {% include figure id='virtual-machine-count-up' img='figures/count-up.svg' alt='Counting from 0 to 2' cap='Flowchart of assembly language program to count up from 0 to 2.' %}

-The <span g="label_address">label</span> `loop` doesn't take up any space, but instead tells the assembler to give the address of the next instruction a name so that we can refer to that address as `@loop`.

 Let's trace this program's execution
 (<span f="virtual-machine-trace-counter"></span>):